La Cienega/Jefferson station

 La Cienega/Jefferson station is an elevated light rail station on the E Line of the Los Angeles Metro Rail system.
-The station is located over the intersection of La Cienega Boulevard and Jefferson Boulevard, after which the station is named, in the Baldwin Hills/Crenshaw and West Adams neighborhoods of Los Angeles.
-The station briefly served as the western terminus of the E Line between the opening of the line on April 28, 2012 and the completion of the Culver City station on June 20, 2012.
+The station is over the intersection of La Cienega Boulevard and Jefferson Boulevard, after which the station is named, in the Baldwin Hills neighborhood of Los Angeles.

+The station briefly served as the western terminus of the E Line between the opening of the line on April 28, 2012, and the completion of the Culver City station on June 20, 2012.

 History

+La Cienega/Jefferson station was once named Sentous station when it was on the Santa Monica Air Line of the Los Angeles and Independence and later Pacific Electric railroads.
+The Louis Sentous meat packing facility was nearby; they used the Air Line to ship meat to downtown Los Angeles.
+The original Air Line stop closed on September 30, 1953.
+The Sentous Yard maintenance facility persisted long after the passenger station was gone; it occupied "a portion of the right-of-way directly east of La Cienega, and spur tracks and sidings exist directly west of La Cienega".

-Originally a stop on the Los Angeles and Independence and Pacific Electric railroads, it closed on September 30, 1953, with the closure of the Santa Monica Air Line and remained out of service until re-opening on Saturday, April 28, 2012.
-It was completely rebuilt for the opening of the Expo Line from little more than a station stop marker.
-Regular scheduled service resumed Monday, April 30, 2012.
+A new light rail station opened on Saturday, April 28, 2012.
+It was completely rebuilt for the commencement of the Expo Line from little more than a station stop marker.
+Regular scheduled service resumed the following Monday, April 30.

 Development of surrounding area

-Los Angeles architect Eric Owen Moss proposed a 17-story glass ribbon office tower with underground parking with within steps of this station.
+Los Angeles architect Eric Owen Moss proposed a 17-story glass ribbon office tower with underground parking within steps of this station.
 The tower began preparation in late 2018.

-Condominiums and retail across from the station is currently under construction.
-It will be built by the Carmel Partners firm.
+As of 2020, condominiums and retail across from the station were being developed by the Carmel Partners firm.